Call for appointment:410-448-6400 410-448-6400

 We are also using minimally invasive techniques, such as a new spinal fusion technique to treat a variety of conditions, including vertebral compression fractures.
 We're also using the first spinal disc replacement approved by the FDA to treat patients with degenerative disc disease.
 These techniques tend to shorten the time patients spend in the hospital and speed recovery time as well.

-The University of Maryland Spine Program – which is a part of the University of Maryland Department of Orthopaedics – provides a comprehensive, multidisciplinary approach to the evaluation and treatment of patients with spinal disorders affecting the cervical, thoracic, and lumbar spine.
+The Spine Program, which is a part of the Department of Orthopaedics, provides a comprehensive, multidisciplinary approach to the evaluation and treatment of patients with spinal disorders affecting the cervical, thoracic, and lumbar spine.

 Patients and their families are guided through the diagnosis and education of both operative and nonoperative treatment protocols by our staff, which consists of: